DeniseBischof/haptic_feedback_gloves/README.md

 ## Arduino IDE

-In order for us to access the potentiometer values, we directly read the input and map it to a minimum and maimum value.
+In order for us to access the potentiometer values, we directly read the input and map it to a minimum and maximum value.

     analogValue = analogRead(36);
     value = map(analogValue, 0, 4095, VALUE_MIN, VALUE_MAX);